tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: Cézanne's Composition by Erle Loran, p.
 17.

-Loran calls this image "Diagram II" and he uses it to define the terms *negative space* and *the plastic means or plastic form.*
+Loran calls this image "Diagram II" and he uses it to define the terms "negative space" and "the plastic means or plastic form."
 It shows a sketch of the motif of one of Cézanne's painting.

 This is Loran's definition in its entirety: